aguerrerolopez/FA-VAE/README.md

 # Multi-view hierarchical Variational AutoEncoders with Factor Analysis latent space
-by
-Alejandro Guerrero-López,
-Carlos Sevilla-Salcedo,
-Vanessa Gómez-Verdejo
-and Pablo M. Olmos

-This paper has been submitted for publication and the [preprint](https://arxiv.org/abs/2207.09185) is already available.

 We propose a novel method to disentangle private-shared information between heterogeneous views of the same observation.
 To do so, we propose a factor analysis framework to combine multiple VAEs structures.
 In that way, we are capable of: